diegormsouza/automet/README.md

 **Note:** These examples were created primarily for use during capacity building activities but they can be adapted for operations and research as well.

-Among the main packages used by Automet are:
+Among the main packages used by AutoMET are:
 - Pytroll/Satpy: https://github.com/pytroll/satpy
 - Herbie: https://github.com/blaylockbk/Herbie